With the rise of societies acceptance of trans* and non-binary gender identities,

 So here is an idea how to solve this:

 Instead of asking for an explicit gender, simply asking for the preferred pronoun is way easier - most of the time that is the only thing a gender selection input is used for anyways.
-While this is obviously quite a bit of a change, I feel like this would be a relatively minor change with quite an improvement on inclusivity.
+While this is obviously quite a bit of a change, I feel like this would be a relatively minor change with quite an improvement on inclusion.

 Here is an example on how this could look: